Ballardian/fooddelivery/README.md

-Food delivery app in Ruby using an MVC structure.
+Food delivery app in Ruby using an MVC design pattern.